-A pilot in the Midlands, where there is a range of different housing markets, will provide vital information to Stonewater, fellow Housing Associations and the Government before the scheme may be launched nationwide.
+By operating the pilot in the Midlands, where there is a range of different housing markets, vital information can be provided to Stonewater, fellow Housing Associations and the Government to inform the launch of the scheme nationwide.

-Stonewater are keen to play a part in exploring how elements of the VRTB scheme will operate, whilst also giving some of our tenants an amazing opportunity to buy their home at a potentially substantial discount.
+Stonewater have been keen to play a part in exploring how elements of the VRTB scheme operate, whilst also giving some of our tenants an amazing opportunity to buy their home at a potentially substantial discount.

 Your customer journey

 Take a look at our illustration of the Voluntary Right to Buy customer journey.

 Our discount table shows the percentage of discount you will be entitled to.
 The maximum is £80,900.

 Do you want to make your home your own?